Portfolio

 • joblib

-The live URL is a static showcase (positioning, I/O contract, stack); scoring runs on your machine or in automation, not as a hosted model on that page.
-Optional JSON manifest, non-zero exit on failure, notebook to review scored output.
+Live URL is a static I/O showcase; scoring runs locally or in your jobs.
+Optional JSON manifest, non-zero exit on failure, notebook path to audit rows end to end.

 RAG document intelligence QA